We used to be human.

 Until feathers unfolded from our shoulders and whispered over our skin, their buoyancy tugging us upward.

 Tottering, dazed, disoriented, we staggered up from our anguished collapse, each of us – all of us – unfurling wings of different hues.

-My feathers were rubies in sunlight.
-Scarlet fire.
-The lipstick-red of a faithless kiss.
+My feathers were the lipstick-red of a faithless kiss.

 Our bodies were battered but our clothes were intact, the wings having ghosted through the material.

 We didn’t understand their nature then, how they could alter from solid feather to airy wraith to deadly substance in less than a moment of instinct.

 Then Prof rose.
 He had become a victim, too, his wings beetle-black, his hair awry, his hands aquiver.
 Panic ruled his darting gaze… and his feathers began to move, to swarm.

 Spiders tumbled off upon the floor, in legions, in droves.

 I told you the spiders were important.